polittraaa/webmarathon/README.md

-check out the SLAY website in t06
+check out the SLAY website in t06 in sprint01